Highway (Sean Delaney album)

 Highway is a solo album by Sean Delaney.
 Delaney's recording of this album was related to his work on Gene Simmons' and Peter Criss' solo albums.
-Sean used his studio musicians to record some demo material for Peter Criss that was simply released on Peter's solo album.
-It has also been suggested (unsubstantiated) that Casablanca president Neil Bogart used the solo album as leverage against Sean for song-writing agreements and compliance with the KISS project.
+Delaney used his studio musicians to record some demo material for Peter Criss that was simply released on Criss's solo album.

+The song "Dreams" became the title track for Grace Slick's 1980 solo album.